Market

 This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items that contain financial instruments.

-The details of material accounting policies, including the criterial for recognition, the basis of measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in material accounting policies to the standalone financial statements.
+The details of material accounting policies, including the criterial for recognition, the basis of measurement and the basis on which income and expenses are recognised, in respect of each class of financial asset, financial liability and equity instrument are disclosed in significant accounting policies to the standalone financial statements.

 The following table shows the carrying amounts and fair values of financial assets and financial liabilities, including their levels in the fair value hierarchy.